-A SUMMARY OF TAX PREFERENCE CHANGES SINCE 2017
+A SUMMARY OF TAX PREFERENCE CHANGES SINCE 2021

-Since the last Tax Preference Report was issued in 2017, Delaware has created three new tax preferences and expanded three existing tax preferences.
-Below is a summary of the legislative changes affecting tax preferences since the completion of the 2017 Report.
+Since the last Tax Preference Report was issued in 2021, Delaware has created three new tax preferences, expanded three existing tax preferences, and allowed one preference to expire.
+Below is a summary of the legislative changes affecting tax preferences since the completion of the 2021 Report.